• Skip to primary navigation

 Why you'll love it

 Egg salad.
-When it's done right, it's just so satisfying.
+When it’s done right, it’s just so satisfying.
 My version is anything but bland and kicks up the flavor a notch with smoked paprika and other delicious and bold ingredients.
-Egg salad sandwiches are such a classic, but you'll wish you had been eating them this way all along!
-Our kitchen is convinced it's the absolute best rendition.
+Egg salad sandwiches are a classic, but you’ll wish you had been eating them this way all along!

-This kind of reminds me of Deviled Eggs with the flavor profile.
-It was a happy accident, and I'm sure it ended up that way because I always avoid having one-dimensional recipes.
-There are no mayo-soaked sandwiches here.
-You'll actually look forward to eating these sandwiches for lunch since they're bright and crave-worthy.
+This kind of reminds me of Deviled Eggs with the flavors.
+It was a happy accident, and I’m sure it ended up that way because I always avoid one-dimensional recipes.
+You’ll actually look forward to eating these egg salad sandwiches for lunch since they’re bright and crave-worthy.

 • Lemon juice - for brightness and a little acidity.
 Always use freshly squeezed.